google/styleguide/pyguide.md

 #### 3.8.4 Classes

 Classes should have a docstring below the class definition describing the class.
-If your class has public attributes, they should be documented here in an Attributes section and follow the same formatting as a function's Args section.
+If your class has public instance attributes, they should be documented here in an Attributes section and follow the same formatting as a function's Args section.

 ```python {.good}